neidymlg/CPSC-449-Grocery-Website/README.md

 # CPSC 449 Project: Affordable Groceries

-As a passionate team of California State University, Fullerton students, our mission here at Affordable Groceries is to provide you with the best deals and ensure you get the most value for your money.
+As a passionate team of CSUF (California State University, Fullerton) students, we endeavor to provide you with the best deals and ensure you get the most value for your money.

 Affordable Groceries seeks to help you find the most affordable items,